Skip to main content

 3-2 weeks to go...

 It's time to be certain!
 At this point, you should have a detailed plan of operation for badge printing.
 If applicable, make doubly sure that your Onsite rental equipment can be shipped to the venue up to three days before the event.
-If storage isn't available at your venue, consider having equipment shipped to the hotel where staff is staying.
+If storage isn't available at your venue, consider having equipment shipped to your offices or the hotel where staff are staying.

 If you're renting equipment from Choose 2 Rent, they'll send you the tracking information for your rental kit during this time-frame.
 If you rent from another vendor, verify their shipping timeline.

-Review your test attendees’ profiles in the platform to double-check that visibility rules are working as planned, and show the differences to check-in staff so they know what to expect.
+Create test attendee profiles in the platform to double-check that any visibility rules are working as planned, and show the differences to check-in staff so they know what to expect.

 Week of...

 It's time!
 As soon as you have access to the venue, have your Onsite expert and staff set up your hardware and print a few test badges.
-Once testing is complete, do staff check-in as soon as possible so all staff are ready before attendees arrive.
+When testing is complete, do staff check-in as soon as possible so all staff have their badges before attendees arrive.

-Staff should test at least one badge on each iPad and printer the night before check-in begins and every morning you open check-in.
+Check-in staff should test printing at least one badge on each iPad and printer the night before check-in begins and every morning you open check-in.
 This helps new staff acclimate to the process so they know exactly what the attendee experience will be like.
 Testing also helps clear any confusion and makes sure printers are loaded and configured correctly.

 Each staff member should practice loading and calibrating a printer at least once.
 Depending on the size of your event, staff may need to load more badge stock into printers during check-in if a roll or stack runs out.
 Loading new badges quickly keeps check-in running smoothly. 🏃